Los Mier

 Los Mier are a Mexican Grupera band.
 This group is made up of four brothers and a nephew.
 The brothers are Héctor, on keyboards and lead vocals; Ricardo, on bass and second voice; Eduardo, on guitar and second voice; Alejandro, on drums and his nephew Sergio's on backing vocals and percussion.
-They also have a brother, his name is Pedro Mierdas.
+They also have a brother, his name is Pedro Mier.